tetsuo/tetsuo.github.io/articles/move.md

 type ℤ = Integer

--- | An expression representing a numeral structure. data Exp = Lit ℤ
+-- | An expression representing a numeral structure. data Exp = Lit ℤ         -- Literal integer
-         | Neg Exp
+         | Neg Exp       -- Negation of an expression
-         | Add Exp Exp
+         | Add Exp Exp   -- Addition of two expressions
-         | Mul Exp Exp
+         | Mul Exp Exp   -- Multiplication of two expressions
 ```

-The evaluation function, or **valuation function**, assigns a mathematical meaning to each expression:
+A **valuation function**, assigns a mathematical meaning to each expression:

 ```
       ⟦Exp⟧ : ℤ